 AI clipping plus captions with API access

 Reap is shaped for studios automating a captioning pipeline through an api rather than a ui.
-Its biggest strength: real api, cli, and mcp access for automation.
 It is one of the few in this category shipping a real API plus CLI and MCP access, so studios running dozens of episodes a week can wire it into existing pipelines

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.